kubernetes/kubernetes/docs/proposals/dramatically-simplify-cluster-creation.md

 Unable to join mesh network.
 Check your token.
 ```

-## Work streams – critical path
+## Work streams – critical path – must have in 1.4 before feature freeze

+1. [TLS bootstrapping](https://github.com/kubernetes/features/issues/43) - so that kubeadm can mint credentials for kubelets and users

+    * @philips, @gtank & @yifan-gu

+1. Fix for [#30515](https://github.com/kubernetes/kubernetes/issues/30515) - so that kubeadm can install a kubeconfig which kubelet then picks up

+    * @smarterclayton

 1. [Debs](https://github.com/kubernetes/release/pull/35) and [RPMs](https://github.com/kubernetes/release/pull/50) (and binaries?) - so that kubernetes can be installed in the first place

+    * @mikedanese & @dgoodwin

+## Work streams – can land after 1.4 feature freeze and get bundled into "alpha" kubeadm packages

+1. [kubeadm implementation](https://github.com/lukemarsden/kubernetes/tree/kubeadm-scaffolding) - the kubeadm CLI itself

-    * Mike & Devan
+    * @lukemarsden & @errordeveloper

-2. [Cluster bootstrap with gossip](https://github.com/kubernetes/kubernetes/pull/30361) - so that we can implement the simple UX with no dependencies
+1. [Implementation of JWS server](https://github.com/jbeda/kubernetes/blob/discovery-api/docs/proposals/super-simple-discovery-api.md#method-jws-token) from [#30707](https://github.com/kubernetes/kubernetes/pull/30707) - so that we can implement the simple UX with no dependencies

-    * Luke & Ilya

-3. [TLS bootstrapping](https://github.com/kubernetes/features/issues/43) - so that the gossip bootstrap can provide ca-cert and address of API server to the TLS bootstrapping process, and have the kubelets bootstrap from there

-    * Brandon, George Tankersley & Yifan Gu?
+    * @jbeda & @philips?

-4. Documentation - so that new users can see this in 1.4 (even if it’s caveated with alpha/experimental labels and flags all over it)
+1. Documentation - so that new users can see this in 1.4 (even if it’s caveated with alpha/experimental labels and flags all over it)

+    * @lukemarsden

+1. `kubeadm` alpha packages

-    * Luke
+    * @lukemarsden, @mikedanese, @dgoodwin

 ### Nice to have

-5. [Kubectl apply --purge](https://github.com/kubernetes/kubernetes/pull/29551) - so that addons can be maintained using k8s infrastructure
+1. [Kubectl apply --purge](https://github.com/kubernetes/kubernetes/pull/29551) - so that addons can be maintained using k8s infrastructure

-    * Luke & Ilya
+    * @lukemarsden & @errordeveloper

-6. [Dynamic Kubelet Settings](https://github.com/kubernetes/kubernetes/issues/27980) - so that kubeadm command can manage kubelet that is already running by rewriting its componentconfig and having it automatically reload its config

-    * Michael Taufen

-7. [Pre-flight checks](https://github.com/kubernetes/kubernetes/issues/26093) - so that kube(let) can bail if basic dependencies are not met

-    * Lucas Käldström

-## Prototype of UX (old)

-Ilya and Luke at Weaveworks have prototyped the desired user experience listed described in the "Top-down view" section.
-This prototype is called kube-alpha for lack of a better name.
-It is currently living in [Ilya's fork of kubernetes-anywhere](https://github.com/errordeveloper/kubernetes-anywhere/tree/kube-alpha/phase2/kube-alpha).

-Run dev-init.sh and then dev.sh on a machine with docker-machine installed and you'll get guided through the current prototype UX for installing a 2-node Kubernetes cluster on two Docker Machine VMs.

-The purpose of this prototype is to demonstrate that the desired UX is possible and to enable discussion around it.
-The prototype is written in Golang because the final version will need to be integrated into the kubelet.

-The techniques used in the prototype are not intended to be final!

-Experimenting in this way allows us to start fleshing out the Golang interfaces that will make sense to provide for different implementations of e.g. discovery.

-Ultimately, this project should aim to implement one or more implementations of these interfaces, including exactly one reasonable default.
+## kubeadm implementation plan

+TODO

 ## See also